JohnRyland/GenericMake/README.md

 wipe away the clone and running `make` will fetch the latest copy.

-An alternative way you can use this in your projects is to copy the file *Generic.mak* in to you project and rename it to *Makefile*.
+An alternative way you can use this in your projects is to copy the file *Generic.mak* in to your project and rename it to *Makefile*.
 This will fix the version of GenericMake used by the project until it is manually updated by copying a new version over the top.
 You may also need to copy over some of the directories from here.